SV Ursula: Salvage

 Ships started with salvaging sails and inventory of the ship.
 The high breaking waves made it almost impossible for sailing ships to reach the ship.
 More and more water entered the ship and was 16 ft by 3 November.

 After several days an agreement was signed between the ship's captain Morisse and the owner of the steamboat shipping company of Nieuwediep and IJmuiden for salvaging the cargo and the ship for the value of 20%.
 Meanwhile the ship was sinking into the sand.

 Salvage of the rice continued through 1889 and 1890 with updates in newspapers how much rice was salvaged on a daily basis.
 In November 1890 the ship had totally sunk into the sand after a storm.
 An investigation was started regarding the condition of the ship.
 The salvage was postponed to the spring of 1891.
-Results of an investigation concluded in July 1891 that the ship was lying at the same level with the sand and that and that the chance was small the remains of the valuable cargo could be salvaged.
+Results of an investigation concluded in July 1891 that the ship was lying at the same level with the sand and that the chance was small the remains of the valuable cargo could be salvaged.

 The third mast had become a beacon for maritime navigation.
 In September 1891 this third mast was salvaged.